booz-allen-hamilton/agile-playbook/plays/2_Value.md

 Once the Roadmap is complete, a Release Plan may be created for the first release.
 Each release should begin with the creation of a Release Plan specific to the goals and priorities for that release.
 This ensures that the value being added to the project is consistently reviewed and if necessary, realigned, to maximize the overall value and efficiency of development.
 Like the Product Roadmap, the Release Plan should include a high level timeline of the progression of development, specific to the priorities for that release only.
 The highest value items should be released first, allowing the stakeholders visibility into the progression of the work.

-##Play - From Vision to Action.
-Build a backlog
+##Play - Backlogs.
+Turn vision into action.

 Once we have and share our vision, we understand the big stuff... but we have to turn this to action quickly.
 A core practice for agile teams is to have a *backlog* of work.
 In this context, a backlog is a prioritized set of all the desired work we want to do on the project.